cybex-dev/twilio_voice/README.md

 #### Background calls (Android only on some devices)

-Xiaomi devices, and maybe others, need a special permission to receive background calls. use `TwilioVoice.instance.requiresBackgroundPermissions` to check if your device requires a special permission, if it does, show a rationale explaining the user why you need the permission.
-Finally call `TwilioVoice.instance.requestBackgroundPermissions` which will take the user to the App Settings page to enable the permission.
+~~Xiaomi devices, and maybe others, need a special permission to receive background calls. use `TwilioVoice.instance.requiresBackgroundPermissions` to check if your device requires a special permission, if it does, show a rationale explaining the user why you need the permission.
+Finally call `TwilioVoice.instance.requestBackgroundPermissions` which will take the user to the App Settings page to enable the permission.~~

+Deprecated in 0.10.0, as it is no longer needed.
+Custom UI has been replaced with native UI.

 ### Localization